ctg123/portfolio_blog/content/blog/what-impact-can-steam-have-today-and-in-the-future.md

 **IaaS - Infrastructure as a Service**

-This service provides the architecture and infrastructure.
+This service provides the architecture and infrastructure of the cloud.
 It provides all computing resources but in a virtual environment so multiple users can have access.
-The resources include data storage, virtualization, servers, and networking.
-Most vendors are responsible for managing them.
-If you use this service, you are responsible for handling other resources including applications, data, runtime, and middleware.
+These resources include data storage, virtualization, servers, and networking.
+Most of the cloud service providers are responsible for managing them.
+If you use this service, you are responsible for handling other resources including applications, data, run-time, and middleware.
 This is mostly work that SysAdmins, or a DevOps/SRE team at a company would focus on.

 IaaS providers offer the following products and services: Amazon EC2, Go Grid, and Rackspace.com.